Is your organisation dementia friendly?

 Dementia is one of the greatest challenges we face in society today.
-All businesses can contribute to tackling the social and economic impact of dementia.
+All businesses and groups can contribute to tackling the social and economic impact of dementia.

 Businesses and organisations can make a big difference for people with dementia and their carers by making a commitment to become more dementia-friendly.
 Becoming a dementia-friendly business is not only a socially responsible step but can also bring economic benefits.